 We entered this business to provide good food to people.
 That’s what helps us sleep at night and that’s what gives us the maximum amount of satisfaction.
 Our business actually creates an impact – the people who work with us, the producers or the consumers, and the planet in total.
 When you have an opportunity to create more impact, it always is very exciting for us.

 Are you looking for funding or is it completely bootstrapped?

 We are debt-funded.

-So, yes, we are looking to raise funds for Green Station and for Terragreens also we’re looking to raise funds.
-Terragreens is more of traditional business and we are looking to raise a combination of debt and equity but for Green Station, we are looking for equity.
+Yes, we are looking to raise funds for Green Station and for Terragreens also we’re looking to raise funds.
+Terragreens is more of a traditional business and we are looking to raise a combination of debt and equity but for Green Station, we are looking for equity.

 What is the future plan and vision for both Terragreens and Green Station; how do you want to see it evolve?

 With Terragreens, I think we always want to make the supply chain to be really strong, so we have goals on every level.
 We want to have around 25,000 farmers under our wing – that is our immediate goal.
 We want to create a farmer network so that we get access to genuine, good-quality products, along with supporting the farmers.

 The second goal is to have the manufacturing capacity.
 We just opened a new unit that we would like to automate and become much stronger on that front.
 When it comes to the market, we want to be in more than a thousand stores.
 We want to strengthen our distribution in India, and also want to explore export opportunities with Terragreens.

 For Green Station, right now we’re so tiny.
 We just finished the first year.
 We have two more stores in the pipeline in the next month.
 And we plan to open around 10 stores in Hyderabad and move to Bangalore and Chennai within the next financial year.